ioccc-src/winner/2011/zucker/README.md

 ./zucker "your text" > image.ppm
 ```

-To mitigate long runtimes, the program can be invoked in a "preview"
+To mitigate long runtime, the program can be invoked in a "preview"
 mode by appending `-preview` to the command line arguments, like so:

 ```sh